 In 2009 Kellen Playford founded Norwich Film Festival after hearing about the difficulties a friend was having trying to organise a local screening of a short film.
 The festival was re-launched in 2012 as an annual event and has since screened hundreds of fantastic short films in Norwich; while helping to promote and support filmmakers.
 In 2015 Craig Higgins became co-director of Norwich Film Festival and has been working alongside the team to evolve the festival further.

-The festival continues to grow in strength and reputation and has attracted support from industry talent such as Olivia Colman (Broadchurch, London Road, Tyrannosaur, The Iron Lady), Tim McInnerney (Blackadder, Notting Hill, Johnny English Reborn), John Collee (Happy Feet, Creation, Master and Commander: The Far Side of the World) and Bernard Hill (Lord of the Rings, Titanic).
+The festival continues to grow in strength and reputation and has attracted support from industry talent such as Olivia Colman (Broadchurch, London Road, Tyrannosaur, The Iron Lady), Stephen Fry (Wilde, V for Vendetta, Sherlock Holmes: A Game of Shadows, Blackadder, Kingdom, QI), Tim McInnerney (Blackadder, Notting Hill, Johnny English Reborn), Julian Jarrold (Kinky Boots, Becoming Jane) and John Collee (Happy Feet, Creation, Master and Commander: The Far Side of the World).

 Previous Festival Judges over the year's have included: Julian Jarrold (Director - Kinky Boots, Becoming Jane, The Girl, The Crown), Steven Hall (DOP/Camera Operative - War Horse, Jack The Giant Slayer, Edge of Tomorrow), Bernard Hill (Actor - The Lord of the Rings, Titanic, Drowning By Numbers) Jane Gull (Director - Sunny Boy, My Feral Heart), Nick Moore (Editor/Director - The Full Monty, Love Acually, Notting Hill), Damian Jones (Producer - The Iron Lady, Dad's Army, Lady in the Van), Hugh Fraser (Actor - Agatha Christie’s Poirot), Emma Freud (Script editor/Producer – Love Actually, Notting Hill and Four Weddings and a Funeral), Martin Walsh (Editor – Cinderella, V for Vendetta, Jack Ryan), Roger Michell (Director – Notting Hill, Morning Glory, Hyde Park on Hudson), Jon Harris (Editor – 127 Hours, Kick Ass, Stardust, Kingsman: The Secret Service), Jim Field Smith (The Wrong Mans, Episodes, She’s out of my league).